FarronF/limerick-council-meetings/meetings/2020/09/08-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 7th July 2020.md

 Members at the September Municipal District Meeting.

-It was agreed Item 7 and 8 on the Agenda would be taken next.--- 4
+It was agreed Item 7 and 8 on the Agenda would be taken next.
+---
+4

 **NOTICES OF MOTION**